barthap/discovering-turbomodules/README.md

 # Discovering Turbo Modules

+> **Note: This example was made in RN 0.63.** Some things have changed since then, but the good news is that now the setup should be easier in RN 0.67 / 0.68

 A journey to discover React Native TurboModules.
 Alghough TurboModules aren't officially released yet and there is almost no documentation, there are already some libraries based on new infrastructure, including awesome _[Reanimated 2](https://docs.swmansion.com/react-native-reanimated/)_ by SWM.
 I digged through React Native source code and various Github repositories to learn how it is done.
 I managed to get it working, so I share my step-by-step journey here.

 [Each commit](https://github.com/barthap/discovering-turbomodules/commits/main) is a different stage towards a fully featured Turbo Module.